jpawelczak/vpa-demo/README.md

 # VPA Demo
-You will learn how to set up VerticalPodAutoscaler (VPA) for your workloads on GKE, best practices and some considerations when using the VPA.
+You will learn how to set up VerticalPodAutoscaler (VPA) with new InPlaceOrRecreate mode for your workloads on GKE, best practices and some considerations when using the VPA.

 This VerticalPodAutoscaler (VPA) demo uses a modified version of the [HorizontalPodAutoscaler (HPA) Demo](https://github.com/gke-demos/hpa-demo) example from GKE Demos repos.